 Does Wood Expand In Heat?
-4 Methods To Stop it
+4 Methods To Stop it!

-does wood expand in heat
+Does wood expand in heat

-Wood is a sensitive element that rapidly changes its internal structure according to environmental changes.
-As woodworkers, we need to have a clear idea about how wood reacts in cold, winter, and summer.
+As woodworkers, we need to have a clear idea of how wood reacts in cold, winter, and summer.

-So, let’s find out, Does wood expand in heat?
+Here’s what I’ve found about, Does wood expand in heat?

 Yes, Wood expands in heat because of the thermal expansion of wood fibers.
 Hot temperatures trigger the wood to absorb some amount of moisture into the wood to balance the moisture content outside resulting in wood expansion.
 Wood expands not directly because of heat, but for high atmospheric humidity.